Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Results

 \subsection{Entangled photon-pair excitation}

-The quantity of interest at the preparation stage, the two-exciton population distribution, can be defined using a projection operator acting on the diagonal matrix elements of the phonon-averaged exciton density operator, expressed as: $\rho_{ff}^{} (t) = \text{Tr}[O(t)\ket{f}\bra{f}]_{\rho_{0}}$.
-Here, a factorizable initial condition between the driving, the detection field modes, and the exciton density operator is assumed.
-We perturbatively expand the combined photon-exciton-phonon density operator to the fourth order in $H_{\text{int}}(t)$, and partially trace over the phonon modes to obtain the desired expression for the observable (derivation detailed in Appendix~\ref{app:signalderiv}) as follows: \begin{widetext}
+The quantity of interest at the preparation stage, the two-exciton population distribution, is contained in $\rho_{ff}^{} (t) $, defined in Eq.~\ref{eqn:sigrhoff}.
+It is evaluated (following the steps outlined in Appendix~\ref{app:signalderiv}, and using the Green's functions defined in Eq.~\ref{eqn:cohtransGF}) as, \begin{widetext}

-\end{widetext} It is a sum of five distinct terms that represent interfering exciton pathways (see Liouville space Feynman diagrams presented in Fig. \ref{fig:diagram} for more insights).
-It includes contributions from both one- and two-exciton coherence and population terms of the exciton density operator.
-The first term represents the two-exciton coherence-mediated pathway, which is susceptible to inter-manifold dephasing.
-The second and fourth terms describe pathways susceptible to one-exciton population transport.
-The third and fifth terms describe pathways susceptible to intra-manifold dephasing.
-The convolutional form is particularly advantageous for introducing the field correlation functions, given in Eq.~\ref{eqn:entfieldfactor}-Eq.~\ref{eqn:cfieldfactor}.
-The field correlation functions can be manipulated to selectively suppress and amplify specific exciton resonances.
-Next, we illustrate these capabilities via numerical simulations for both degenerate and nondegenerate entangled photon pairs.
+\end{widetext} Each of the five terms described above represents a distinct exciton pathway contributing to the signal.
+The pathways include contributions from both exciton coherences and populations.
+The first term represents the two-exciton coherence-mediated pathway (diagram (I)), which is susceptible to inter-manifold dephasing.
+The second and fourth terms describe pathways susceptible to one-exciton population transport (diagrams (II) and (IV)).
+The third and fifth terms describe pathways susceptible to intra-manifold dephasing (diagrams (III) and (V)).
+The Liouville-space Feynman diagrams in Fig.~\ref{fig:diagram} (I)–(V), offer further insights into the exciton processes captured by them.\\ The expression above is particularly useful for exploring the role of entangled photon pairs; their effect is included via the four-point correlation functions defined in Eq.~\ref{eqn:entfieldfactor}.
+The following sections investigate the roles of both degenerate and nondegenerate entangled photon pairs.